learn-co-curriculum/say-hello-ruby/README.md

 ## Steps

-1. Run `learn` to see where you stand.
+1. Run `learn test` to see where you stand.
   * You probably got two NoMethodErrors.
 This means the test was looking for a method called `say_hello` but couldn't find it.
 2. Define the method in `say_hello.rb`
-  * Run `learn` again.
+  * Run `learn test` again.
 Are you getting a different error?
 If you haven't seen this error, guess what it's trying to tell you then Google it with the word "ruby".
 3. Get all the tests to pass!
 4. Once all of the tests are passing, use `learn submit` to submit your lab.